ray-project/ray/doc/source/ray-air/preprocessors.rst

     :end-before: __custom_stateful_end__

-If your preprocessor doesn't need to be fit, construct a :class:`~ray.data.preprocessors.BatchMapper`.
+If your preprocessor doesn't need to be fit, construct a :class:`~ray.data.preprocessors.BatchMapper` to apply a UDF in parallel over your data.
-:class:`~ray.data.preprocessors.BatchMapper` can drop, add, or modify columns.
+:class:`~ray.data.preprocessors.BatchMapper` can drop, add, or modify columns, and you can specify a `batch_size` to control the size of the data batches provided to your UDF.

 .. literalinclude:: doc_code/preprocessors.py
     :language: python